 Before submitting a manuscript or proposal for this series, request a copy of one of the current books or the book Learning and Living Scripture.
 You should also consult the series description and the list of books currently available in it.
 If you will e-mail us with your query, telling us what book of the Bible or what topic you wish to write about, we’ll be happy to send you those sample materials.

 After taking a look at the sample materials, write a proposal according to the standards above.
 Energion Publications owner Henry Neufeld is the series editor.

 Conversations in Ministry and Guides to Practical Ministry

 The Conversations in Ministry series is produced jointly by the Academy of Parish Clergy and Energion Publications.
 Manuscripts should be short and concise (<30,000 words), and should relate to a topic about ministry of interest to pastors currently involved in parish ministry.

 If you have a manuscript that is on a topic that sounds good for Conversations in Ministry, but that is longer than 30,000 words, consider the Guides to Practical Ministry series, also from the Academy of Parish Clergy.

 The standard Energion proposal format and process is acceptable.
 The series is edited by an APC board, led by Dr. Robert D. Cornwall.

 Energion Publications is small and new.
 We’re willing to talk informally and negotiate, so feel free to call us and discuss your project.
-Our owner and chief editor is Henry Neufeld, e-mail firstname.lastname@example.org, or phone 850-525-3916.
+Our owner is Henry Neufeld and our chief editor is Chris Eyre.
+To reach either of them, email firstname.lastname@example.org or call 850-525-3916.

 For more information on our history and our current publications, see our catalog site (energiondirect.com).